 You can catch Tony alongside Christina Williams every Saturday and Sunday from 6:00-8:00 AM and again from 9:00-10:00AM.
 Since the two teamed up on the anchor desk in 2011, Tony and Tina have led the newscast to Emmy nominations five years in a row, winning "Best Weekend Newscast Market 41+" for broadcast year 2016 in June of 2017.

-During his time at 13abc, Tony is honored to have received a Lower Great Lakes Regional Emmy for "Best Breaking News 2014."
+During his time at 13abc, Tony is honored to have received an individual Lower Great Lakes Regional Emmy for "Best Breaking News 2014."
 It was for his reporting when a smoldering house fire suddenly reignited during a live newscast and Tony knocked on doors of nearby homes to alert neighbors.